Joseph Bijeau: Stephen H. Long Expedition

 Major Stephen Harriman Long's expedition was a federal government military and scientific reconnaissance of the Great Plains.
 It went along the Missouri River in Nebraska up to the Front Range of Colorado and east across Indian Territory (now Oklahoma).
 The expedition was split into two parties.
 Bijeau was a guide and interpreter for the group that was led by Captain John R. Bell down the Arkansas River and to the Rocky Mountains.
 The other party followed the Red River.

 The group consisted of Captain Bell, Lieutenant Swift, Samuel Seymore, and five soldiers, as well as the guides—Bijeau, Deloux and Julien—with Bijeau considered the most valuable because he had been a hunter and resident in the region for a number of years.
 Initially, Deloux and Bijeau were reluctant to leave their families.
-They accepted the positions after Long threatened Bijeau and Deloux that Indian agents would be told of their reluctance to act as quides and that he would ask that Canadian fur trappers forbidden from trading with the Pawnee in the future.
+They accepted the positions after Long threatened Bijeau and Deloux that Indian agents would be told of their reluctance to act as guides and that he would ask that Canadian fur trappers forbidden from trading with the Pawnee in the future.

 Bijeau hunted, butchered, and cooked food for the expedition.
 He also provided other services for the care and safety of the men and animals, including veterinarian services.
 He was described as "faithful, active, industrious, and communicative".
 He shared stories of his adventures in the Rocky Mountain region.
 Due to the experience and prowess of their guides and Bell's diplomacy, the expedition did not have any negative experiences with the Native Americans that they met.
 Bijeau conveyed his knowledge of the Rocky Mountains: that some of the peaks were inaccessible and covered in snow year-round, that rivers and streams ran through the valleys, and that the valleys could be up to thirty miles in width.

-They saw their first view of the Rocky Mountains on June 30, 1820 near what is now Bijou Creek of Fort Morgan.
+They saw their first view of the Rocky Mountains on June 30, 1820, near what is now Bijou Creek of Fort Morgan.
 Long named the creek Bijeaus Creek for his guide.

 They traveled south along the Front Range, along the South Platte River and up Pikes Peak, the Manitou Mineral Springs, then east again along the Arkansas River.
 Bijeau and Ledoux traveled with them part of the way east, and then returned to their home with the Pawnee on the Loup River in present-day Nebraska.